Continuing Education... Martin Weitzman on Climate Change

 Is climate change the ultimate Black Swan?
 Harvard’s Martin Weitzman joined Russ this week to talk about the potential risks of rising CO2 levels and what policies might be appropriate as a response.

 Here are questions for thinking about this week’s episode.
-We feel to respond in the comments making EconTalk more useful to our audience.

 1. What are your top three takeaways from this week’s episode?